 - Accept the sanction.
 If you accept the sanction, you do not need to do anything.
 A copy of the violation report is kept on file until after you graduate in case further violations are recorded.

 - Appeal your sanction.
-If you feel that you did not commit the violation and/or that the sanction was not appropriately imposed, you may appeal.
+If you feel that you did not commit the violation OR that the sanction was not appropriately imposed, you may appeal.
 Please contact one of the Academic Integrity Board co-chairs to set up an appeal hearing.
 You must file your appeal within ten (10) academic days of receiving the violation report.
 At the hearing, your professor will describe the violation and present evidence, and you will also make a statement and present evidence.
 The Board members will ask questions of both of you.
-Then you both will be asked to leave and the Board will make a decision and notify you and your professor as to their decision regarding the appeal.
+After you both leave, the Board will make a decision and notify you and your professor as to their decision regarding the appeal.

 If this is NOT your first offense, or if any other additional academic integrity violation(s) occur during your time at NU after your first offense, you will be required to attend a mandatory hearing.
 (You may appeal any sanction you receive, but mandatory hearings are required whether if you choose to appeal or not.)

 If a hearing is required, then one of the Academic Integrity Board co-chairs will contact you about setting up a mandatory hearing.
 At the hearing, the instructor(s) who reported violations will describe the violations, and you will make a statement and present evidence.
 The Board members will ask questions of the student and the instructor(s).
 Then the instructors and student will be asked to leave and the Board will make a decision about whether or not additional sanctions are to be imposed and notify you afterwards.

-If you need help with setting up an appeal, if you have questions about the policies, or if you require assistance in preparing for a hearing, please contact either of the Faculty Ombudspersons for Academic Integrity.
+If you need help with setting up an appeal, if you have questions about the policies, or if you require assistance in preparing for a hearing, please contact any of the Faculty Ombudspersons for Academic Integrity.